ekwan/quiver/README.md

 Note: isotopomer descriptions refer to ground state atom numbers.

+This is a kinetic isotope effect calculation.
+Tunnelling corrections have been applied, but may not be accurate for H/D/T KIEs.

 isotopologue description                                  uncorrected      Widmer     infinite parabola
                                                               KIE           KIE              KIE
 reference KIEs                                               1.002         1.002            1.002